Urologic Oncology Fellowship

-The urologic oncology fellowship is open to persons who have completed a residency program in urology, will be a candidate for certification by the for American Board of Urology, and must be eligible to obtain a California medical license.
+The urologic oncology fellowship is open to US citizens who have completed an ACGME residency program in urology, will be a candidate for certification by the American Board of Urology, and must be eligible to obtain a California medical license.
 To determine if you are eligible, please refer to the flowchart here.
 Applications are due March 1st of each year, 16 months prior to beginning fellowship.

 Applicants will be selected through the AUA sponsored matching program.
 Please complete the application found on the SUO (Society of Urologic Oncology) website.

-Email your completed SUO application, cover letter, curriculum vitae, and three letters of reference to:
+Email your completed SUO application, cover letter, curriculum vitae, a headshot photo (jpeg) and three letters of reference to:

 Maxwell Meng, MD

 Urologic Oncology Fellowship Program Director